mobiliabrus/tourbook/docs/2-tour.md

 ### PULAU MABUL

-There's only a Chinese guy and I at first when checking in.
-Three beautiful girls came who said Cantonese who I believed they're from Hong Kong When aboard.
-And we also know another girl who was traveling with her mother.
+The first person I met was a boy from Chengdu, whom Uncle Chang even drove to the bank to withdraw money.

 <a-hotel name="Uncle Chang Bungalow" date="2014-01-09" nights="2" points="4.2477133,118.6271726"></a-hotel>

-The first person I met was a boy from Chengdu, whom Uncle Chang even drove to the bank to withdraw money.
+The boat that took us to the island had to pass by an offshore oil platform that had been converted into a diving shop.
+Our boat had stopped under the platform for a while because there was a girl on board who was heading to the Seaventure Dive Rig.

 On the boat, we saw three girls speaking Cantonese.
 Assuming they were from Hong Kong, upon inquiry, I learned that they were actually from Guangzhou.
 One of them was named Butterfly, and because another girl's clothing had a tomato pattern on it, I called her Tomato Soup.
-They stayed in the room next to ours, but only for half a day before heading off to Mabul Island.
-There was also another girl from Chongqing on the island, who came diving with her mother.
-We all admired her courage.

-The boat that took us to the island had to pass by an oil platform that had been converted into a diving shop.
-Our boat had stopped under the platform for a while because there was a girl on board who was heading to the diving shop.

 ```<a-map>
 points:4.253798859528792,118.63344342417173,Seaventures Dive Rig|4.233858799351027,118.68229942787646,Kapalai|4.249016266128097,118.62713486883527,Uncle Chang's Dive Lounge